-Every summer for the last 6 years, we’ve welcomed interns to our team.
+Every summer since 2013, we’ve welcomed interns to our team.
 And without fail, we’re blown away by how smart and enthusiastic they are.
 The class of 2019 was no exception.

 We sat down with three* of them for some reassuringly unhealthy pastries and Mario Kart, to find out what they’ve been up to and whether they’ve enjoyed their summer with us.